GracesGames/GracesGames.github.io/_posts/2017-07-23-Co-operation-Co-dependent.markdown

 ##### Technology

 The first prototype was developed using [Unreal Engine 4][unreal-engine-4], yet after determining the lack of two-player keyboard support, I switched to [Unity Engine][unity-3d] and C#.
-The newly released 2D support of Unity sped up the development process significantly, resulting in a gameplay prototype (version 0.1).
+The (then newly released) 2D support of Unity sped up the development process significantly, resulting in a gameplay prototype (version 0.1).
-After that, the game was polished for several iterations using the resources from [Kenney][kenney] and version 0.5 was created.
+After that, the game was polished multiple times using the resources from [Kenney][kenney] and version 0.5 was created.

 ##### Status